UzmaNahid/uzmanahid.github.io/README.md

 ## 🌟 About Me
 Chemistry brain turned Data Wizard — blending scientific precision with analytical problem-solving.
 With hands-on experience at Biocon in Operational Quality, I bring strong skills in audits, documentation, clinical data validation, and process improvement.

-I specialize in transforming messy datasets into clear insights using SQL, Power BI, Excel, Python, and SAS, with deep knowledge of clinical trial guidelines such as **ICH-GCP* and *ALCOA+*.
+I specialize in transforming messy datasets into clear insights using SQL, Power BI, Excel, Python, and SAS, with deep knowledge of clinical trial guidelines such as ICH-GCP and ALCOA+.
 Curious, detail-oriented, and driven to support data-backed decisions.

 ---